easegress-io/easegress/README.md

 		- **Mesh Master:** is the control plane to manage the lifecycle of mesh services.
 		- **Mesh Sidecar:** is the data plane as the endpoint to do traffic interception and routing.
 		- **Mesh Ingress Controller:** is the mesh-specific ingress controller to route external traffic to mesh services.
+		  > Notes: This feature is leveraged by [EaseMesh](https://github.com/megaease/easemesh)
 	- **Third-Part Integration**
 		- **FaaS** integrates with the serverless platform Knative.
 		- **Service Discovery** integrates with Eureka, Consul, Etcd, and Zookeeper.